Parameterized Exact and Approximation Algorithms for Maximum $k$-Set Cover and Related Satisfiability Problems: Parameterizations for

+Let us first note that, as $p \leqslant \Delta k$, the FPT result for \pSC{} with respect to parameter~$p$ presented by Bl\"{a}ser~\cite{blaserpartialcover}, immediately implies that this problem is also~FPT when parameterized by $k + \Delta$.
+An alternative proof using greediness-for-parameterization is given by Bonnet et al.~\cite{DBLP:journals/corr/BonnetPS13}.
+It might be worth reading it since it is a good introduction to the FPT algorithm for \pSAT{} in Section~\ref{satsec}.

-First, we explain why \pSC{} parameterized by $k+f$ is W[1]-hard.
-Each instance $(\mathcal{S},X)$ of \pSC{} such that $f=2$ (that is, each element appears in at most two sets) can be seen as a graph whose vertices are the sets in~$\mathcal{S}$, and where there is an edge between two vertices if the corresponding sets share at least one element.
-Therefore \pSC{} with frequency~2 is equivalent to the \pVC{} problem where the goal is to cover at least~$p$ edges with~$k$ vertices.
-Thus, \pVC, W[1]-hard with respect to~$k$ \cite{cai}, is a restricted case of \pSC{}.
+We now explain why \pSC{} parameterized by $k+f$ is W[1]-hard.
+Each instance~$(\mathcal{S},X)$ of \pSC{} such that $f=2$ (that is, each element appears in at most two sets) can be seen as a graph whose vertices are the sets in~$\mathcal{S}$, and where there is an edge between two vertices if the corresponding sets share at least one element.
+Therefore \pSC{} with frequency~2 is equivalent to the \pVC{} problem where, given a graph~$G$ and a number~$k$, the goal is to cover at least~$p$ edges with~$k$ vertices.
+Thus, \pVC, W[1]-hard with respect to~$k$~\cite{cai}, is a restricted case of \pSC{}.

 Note that in the reduction above the maximum set-cardinality~$\Delta$ in an instance of \pSC{} with $f=2$, coincides with the maximum degree of the derived graph.
-Hence, with the same argument, it can be shown that \pSC{} is not in XP when parameterized by~$\Delta+f$ if P $\neq$ NP, since \pVC{} is NP-hard even in graphs with bounded degree.
+Hence, with the same argument, it can be shown that \pSC{} is not in XP when parameterized by~$\Delta+f$, since \pVC{} is NP-hard even in graphs with bounded degree (being, as mentioned above, a generalization of \VC that remains NP-hard even in these graphs).